-A fascinating and highly accessible account of the development of scientific terminology, with particular emphasis on the systematic approach to classification and measurement that emerged during the 18th Century.
+A fascinating account of the development of scientific terminology and the systematic approach to classification and measurement in the 18th century.

 Trade Information: LGEN